People often ask: “when is the best time to visit Malta?”

 Summer is when the island comes to life and it can be extremely loud and busy everywhere.

 Packed buses, packed beaches packed… (you get the gist).
 Prepare for things to take slightly longer than usual.
-You won’t need a jacket during these months.
+But, you won’t need a jacket during these months.

 Once summer arrives in Malta, that’s it until autumn.
 And even then, summer is a frequent overstayer!
-If you bring anything with you, make sure it’s sun protection and plenty of it!
+If you bring anything with you, make sure it’s sun protection and tons of it!

-If I am honest, this is one of the main things that initially kept me returning to Malta each summer.
-Endless sun, crystal clear waters and parties that seemed to go on and on.
+If I am honest, this is one of the main things that initially kept me returning to Malta each year.
+Endless summer, crystal clear waters and parties that seemed to go on and on.

 And that’s each of Malta’s seasons!